Jahan Ara (film): Music

 The soundtrack of the film contains songs composed by Madan Mohan, while the lyrics are by Rajinder Krishan.
-The songs of the film became popular and still remain so.
-The album also made an attempt of reviving singing career of Talat Mahmood over rising career of Mohammed Rafi.

 Besides these songs, there is another song "Kabhi Aankhon Mein Teri" sung by the four sisters Lata Mangeshkar, Asha Bhosle, Usha Mangeshkar and Meena Mangeshkar was neither filmed nor released on disc.
 Arguably, it might be the only song sung by all the Mangeshkar sisters.